zkzoomer/bq2/docs/guides/proofs/bq-test-proof.md

 - `snarkArtifacts`: the [`zkey`](../../../packages/lib/snark-artifacts/test.zkey) and [`wasm`](../../../packages/lib/snark-artifacts/test.wasm) trusted setup files.
 - `testId`: the ID for this test, used to compute the value for the empty leaf when Merkle proofs are provided instead of groups.

+{% hint style="warning" %}
+When providing a group to this function, an empty leaf is added in order to generate the corresponding Merkle proofs.
+If the proof is later accepted by the smart contract and the corresponding on-chain groups get updated, developers should use the `updateMember` function to update the off-chain groups.
+Using the `addMember` function instead would create a new leaf after the empty leaf that was added before.
+{% endhint %}

 ## Verifying a Proof Off-Chain

 You can use the `@bq-core/lib` library to verify a generated proof via the `verifyTestProof` function: